zhiyiYo/PyQt-Frameless-Window/README.md

 1. `FramelessWindow` provides a default custom title bar.
 If you don't like it, just rewrite it as [demo.py](./examples/demo.py) does.

 2. Moving the acrylic window on Win10 may get stuck.
 At present, there is no good solution.
 Maybe you can disable the acrylic effect when moving the window, but I haven't done this in the source code.
+3. Snap layout is not enabled by default.
+See [#56](https://github.com/zhiyiYo/PyQt-Frameless-Window/issues/56) to learn how to enable it.

-3. If you encounter this problem on Windows:
+4. If you encounter this problem on Windows:
    > ImportError: DLL load failed while importing win32api

    see my answer on [stackoverflow](https://stackoverflow.com/questions/58612306/how-to-fix-importerror-dll-load-failed-while-importing-win32api/72488468#72488468) or my [blog](https://www.cnblogs.com/zhiyiYo/p/16340429.html) for the solution.

-4. If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/Pyside2), [PySide6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) branch.
+5. If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/Pyside2), [PySide6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Frameless-Window/tree/PyQt6) branch.

 ## See Also
 Here are some projects that use PyQt-Frameless-Window: